sup0gari/CTF_Knowledge/DB/MongoDB.md

 # MongoDB
 MongoDB is a NoSQL database that stores data in documents (like JSON objects) instead of tables and rows like a traditional SQL database.

-## Notes
-If commands are not found or do not work, you may need to install or update it The commands and tools used here were tested on Kali Linux (Rolling Edition)

 ## Port
 27017